koogunmo/nessa/README.md

 ## Browser Support

 NodeTV works in all current browsers.
-IE 8.0 and earlier are not supported.
+**Note** Internet Explorer 8.0 and earlier is not supported.

 ## Installing